 Having knowledge about the various password cracking techniques is essential not only as an ethical hacker but also as a common person because it can help you prevent such an attack.

-Given below are some of the most commonly used password cracking attacks performed by a hacker–
+A hacker performs some of the most commonly used password cracking attacks.

 Table of contents